-Re-useable face shields must be cleaned and disinfected between uses in accordance with manufacturer’s instructions.
-Guidance on cleaning and disinfection of eye protection is available on the EHS COVID-19 Guidelines Website.
+- Re-useable face shields must be cleaned and disinfected between uses in accordance with manufacturer’s instructions.
+Instructions on cleaning and disinfecting eye protection is available in the Protective Eyewear Guidance on the EHS COVID-19 Guidelines Website.

 Medical masks, goggles and face shields are available through the Physical Resources Stockroom.